Giving the Past a

 Volunteers (Always Wanted)

-The SS Explorer Preservation Society are unpaid volunteers, who give their time and expertise to try to ensure that this unique vessel remains afloat and available for generations of the public, from around the world to visit and learn from.
+The members of the SS Explorer Preservation Society are unpaid volunteers, who give their time and expertise to try to ensure that this unique vessel remains afloat and available for generations of the public, from around the world to visit and learn from.

 The SSEPS has members with specific ship repair/maintenance skills and some members who actually served on the vessel.
 These volunteers have worked hard over the years to hold back deterioration.
 However, the major restoration works will have to be carried out professionally, whilst these members continue to address some of the practical issues on board.